Predicting fluid-structure interaction with graph neural networks: Methodology

 \subsection{Graph neural network}

 Graph neural networks, as discussed in the introduction, have demonstrated their advantage over convolution-based neural networks in modeling fluid systems, and therefore also utilized in this work.
-Specifically, we adopt the variant of the message-passing graph neural network proposed by Battagalia et al. \cite{Battaglia2018}.
-This network architecture has been applied to various fluid flow cases \cite{Pfaff2020,Lino2022,Xu2021} and performed well.
-The network includes three steps: Encoding, message-passing, and decoding.
-Given a graph converted from a mesh following the illustration in Fig. \ref{fig:mesh2graph}, along with the feature vectors attached to its nodes $\mathcal{V}$ and edges $\mathcal{E}$, the encoder step can be written as
+Specifically, we adopt the recently-developed finite element-inspired $\phi$-GNN architecture \cite{Gao2023}.
+Similar to several other works mentioned in the introduction, the network includes three steps: Encoding, message-passing, and decoding.
+Given a node-element hypergraph converted from a mesh following the illustration in Fig. \ref{fig:mesh2hypergraph}, along with the node feature $v_i$ for each node $i$, element feature $e_{\square}$ for each element $\square$, as well as element-node edge feature $e_{\square,i}$ for each element-node edge connecting node $i$ and element $\square$, the encoder step can be written as

-in which $\text{v}_i$ is the feature vector attached to node $i$, $\text{e}_{ij}$ is the feature vector attached to the directed edge pointing from node $i$ to node $j$, and $g^\text{v}$ and $g^\text{e}$ are the node and edge encoders respectively.
+in which the encoder functions $g^v$, $g^e$ and $g^{ev}$ are chosen as multi-layer perceptrons.
 The left arrow $\leftarrow$ updates the parameter on its left-hand side by its right-hand side value.

-The encoded nodes and edges then proceed through a series of message-passing layers, with each layer consisting of an edge update step and a node update step, plotted in Fig. \ref{fig:graphnet}.
-Using the information from each edge itself and the two nodes it connects, the edge update step can be written as
+The encoded nodes, elements and element-node edge feature vectors then pass through a series of message-passing layers, with each layer consisting of an element update stage and a node update stage, plotted in Fig. \ref{fig:hypergraphMP}.
+For an element $\square$ connecting four nodes $i$, $j$, $k$, $l$, the element update stage is written as

-The aggregation function $\text{AGG}$ is chosen to be the mean function in this work.
-Note that the edge and node processors $\phi^\text{e}$ and $\phi^\text{v}$ are not necessarily shared for different message-passing layers.
-The outputs at the end of the message-passing layers are decoded to generate the final outputs.
-In this work, only outputs on nodes are needed, and therefore only a node decoder $h^\text{v}$ is required:
+in which $\square_i$ denotes any element that connects node $i$ with other nodes, and $e_{\square_i}^\prime$ denotes the element feature updated by the previous element update stage (Eq. \ref{eq:ne+mpa}).
+The element and node update functions $\phi^e$ and $\phi^v$ are not shared for different message-passing layers.
+The outputs at the end of the message-passing layers are decoded to produce the final outputs of the neural network.
+In this work, only outputs on element-node edges would be needed, and therefore only an element-node decoder $h^{ev}$ is required

-With forward Euler time discretization described in Eq. \ref{eq:forwardEuler}, the output nodes $\text{v}_i^\prime$ at each time step will be added to the corresponding entries of the input to serve as the input of the next time step.
-Further details will be presented in Sec. \ref{sec:frameworkgnn}, after the discussion of the formulation that governs the proposed quasi-monolithic GNN framework.
+These outputs then pass through additional post-processing steps to obtain output vectors on nodes rather than element-node edges.
+Details of these treatments will be presented later in Sec. \ref{sec:gnnflow}.